 - Do encourage pupils to notice orthographic patterns, not rules.
 The most probable spelling choice depends on a GPC’s position in a word e.g <oy> at the ends of words or syllables…boy, decoy, royal, the <a> spelling of /o/ after the sound /w/ wasp, what, swan, squash..

 - Do give guidance on the <ed> verb ending.
 Explain that although it is spelled <ed>, students will ‘hear’ /i-d/ or /t/ or /d/… landed, skipped, played, hoped, cared, completed…when they say the whole word.
 See Spelling Resources.

-- Do provide each primary (and secondary catch-up) pupil with a file-size Alphabet Code chart showing the most common spelling alternatives in the context of real words (several programmes provide suitable free charts), and make sure that they always have it to hand at school.
+- Do provide each primary (and secondary catch-up) pupil with a programme-linked Alphabet Code chart showing the most common spelling alternatives in the context of real words.
+Several programmes provide suitable free charts.

 - Do have a programme-linked Alphabet Code chart on display in every EY / KS1 classroom.
 The GPCs on the chart should be shown in the context of real words.
 Ensure that it is positioned so that pupils and teachers can easily see and touch it.
 Code charts are especially useful for incidental phonics teaching.